Quantum-Assisted Support Vector Regression

 \section{Discussion}

 In this section, we discuss the results of implementing our quantum-assisted algorithm for detecting facial landmarks on a practical quantum annealer.
 We begin by analysing the derived unconstrained formulation for the optimisation problem involved in generating an $\varepsilon$-SVR model.
 Then we elaborate on the quantum-classical hybrid implementation of our algorithm.
-Finally, we inspect and compare the performance of our algorithm against a state-of-the-art algorithm for FLD.
+Finally, we analyse the performance of our FLD algorithm.

 We construct a quantum-assisted $\varepsilon$-SVR model using D-Wave's quantum annealer.
 For the purpose of generating this model, we cast the constrained optimisation problem~\eqref{eq:minimize} into a QUBO problem~\eqref{eq:quboproblem} by first deriving an unconstrained optimisation problem and then expressing this optimisation problem over binary variables.
 The derived QUBO objective function~\eqref{eq:qubo} is equivalent to the original objective function~\eqref{eq:minimize-1} up to a judicious choice of the Lagrange multiplier~$\lambda$ and the encoding parameters~\eqref{eq:encoding}.
 Due to imprecision of this real-to-binary encoding, our $\varepsilon$-SVR formulation is approximate.